 Rising neighborhood income levels can indicate that educational levels are rising among existing residents, that individuals with higher incomes are moving into the area, and/or that poorer residents are moving out of the neighborhood.

 The American Community Survey (ACS) surveys residents on an annual basis; however, five years of aggregated data are necessary provide numbers at a census tract or neighborhood level.
-Here we are comparing data from the 2008-2012 and 2013-2018 ACS data sets.
-Between the two time periods, there were significant increases in the median household income citywide, but not into the CMTL area.
+Here we are comparing data from the 2009-2013 and 2014-2018 ACS data sets.
+Between the two time periods, there were significant increases in the median household income citywide and CMTL area.
 In general, the median household income is more than three times higher citywide, than in the CMTL area.
-Household incomes are highest in the census tracts bordering Van Ness, but no tract in the CMTL boundary has a median household income over $57,000.
+Household incomes are highest in the census tracts bordering Van Ness, but no tract in the CMTL boundary has a median household income over $67,000.

 [i] Paula Braveman, Egerter Susan, Barclay Colleen.
 “Income, Wealth and Health.”
 San Francisco, CA: Robert Wood Johnson Foundation Commission to Build a Healthier America, April 2011.